 Accept a placement

 Children will automatically be placed on waitlists for schools listed above the one they were assigned to.
 Unless you have a fallback plan like private or parochial school (or are moving to New Jersey!), it's best to accept your offer while you pursue other options.
 Accepting the seat you were offered will not impact your ability to move off the waitlist at another school or to apply again in a second round.
-May 20 is the deadline to accept an offer and pre-register at the school.
-It's also the deadline to submit your application for Round 2.
+May 27 is the deadline to accept an offer and pre-register at the school.
+May 20 is still the deadline to submit your application for Round 2.